ErinBailey/DoublePendulum/README.md

+# Learn Day 03/02/2018
+## Code from the live demonstration on how to simulate a double pendulum!

 - [Download Processing!](https://processing.org/download/)

 - Get the CLI installed from the GUI and run this command in the appropriate directory to make it run!